 - 2-3 oz carrier oil such as, fractionated coconut oil, extra virgin olive oil, jojoba oil, or any other

-In a 4 oz. glass jar, preferable dark-colored (amber or cobalt with a metal lid), add essential oils then add carrier oil.
+In a 4 oz. glass jar ( You can find it on THIS site), preferable dark-colored (amber or cobalt with a metal lid), add essential oils then add carrier oil.
 Use a toothpick or something similar to stir.
 Apply sparingly by rubbing into affected area.

 Alternatively, you can substitute the following oils for Thieves oil:

 (these are the ingredients in thieves oil, but not necessarily these proportions)